Hiring a Fundraising Consultant: 5+ Steps and Best Firms

 Services Offered:

 • Training Courses: From fundraising asks to board member training, Pitman offers a variety of training courses and sessions.
-Pitman can guide you through the course materials and set you up to apply the material to your nonprofit, DIY-style.
+Pitman can guide you through the course materials and help you apply the material to your nonprofit.

-• Speaking Engagement: Pitman can speak at your event or conference, offering a high-energy presentation that can provide a wealth of fundraising knowledge to nonprofit professionals old and new.
+• Speaking Engagement: Pitman can speak at your event or conference, offering a high-energy presentation that will provide old and new nonprofit professionals with a wealth of fundraising knowledge.

-• Leadership Training: Through the Concord Leadership Group, Pitman will provide your leaders (or future leaders) with training that will help them maximize their influence and reach their full leadership potential.
+• Leadership Training: Through the Concord Leadership Group, Pitman will provide your leaders (or future leaders) with training that will maximize their influence and reach their full leadership potential.

 Why This Fundraising Consulting Firm Made Our List: